 The guilt — processing the feelings around placing a parent

 You've made the decision.
 You've visited facilities, talked to doctors, looked at finances, and done all the logical work.
 And now your parent is settling into their new room, and you feel like you've failed them in the most fundamental way possible.
-This guilt that's washing over you right now, the voice that keeps saying you should have been able to manage this differently, that you've abandoned them, that you're a bad son or daughter.
-Let's name this directly: that's grief, and it's real, and it doesn't mean you made the wrong choice.
+That voice that keeps saying you should have been able to manage this differently, that you've abandoned them, that you're a bad son or daughter: that's grief, and it's real, and it doesn't mean you made the wrong choice.

-I want to tell you something with certainty, the way I wish someone had told me: placing your parent in care is not a failure.
-It's actually one of the most loving things you can do, even though it doesn't feel like it right now.
+Let me say this with certainty, the way I wish someone had told me: placing your parent in care is not a failure.
+It is one of the most loving things you can do, even though it doesn't feel like it right now.

 The abandonment piece comes first for most people.
 There's a voice that says: your parent cared for you.
 You should care for them.
 If you truly loved them, you would be there every day, hands on, doing everything.
 Placing them is choosing your own life over theirs.
 It's abandonment dressed up in practical language.